 Plans for the next 18 months include relocating the Santa Ynez monitoring station to a new location.
 Pepper trees have become overgrown to the north of the site and the probe no longer meets siting criteria.
-A location has been secured and installation is in progress.
-The site is expected to be operational in July 2011.
+A location has been secured and installation will begin when once a lease agreement is finalized.